losh11/electrum-ltc/contrib/osx/README.md

 ✓ _This binary should be reproducible, meaning you should be able to generate binaries that match the official releases._

-This guide explains how to build Electrum binaries for macOS systems.
+This guide explains how to build Electrum-LTC binaries for macOS systems.

 ## Building the binary

 This needs to be done on a system running macOS or OS X.

-The script is only tested on Intel-based Macs, and the binary built targets `x86_64` currently.

 Notes about compatibility with different macOS versions:
 - In general the binary is not guaranteed to run on an older version of macOS